JaneliaSciComp/JaneliaDataStandards/ArrayOrder.md

 ### Reshaping and stride

-One can think of reshaping a 1D as a recursive process of grouping a number of adjacent elements.
+One can think of reshaping a 1D array as a recursive process of grouping a number of adjacent elements.

-A (n-1)-dimnensional array is reshaped to an n-dimensional array by grouping a number adjacent elements belonging to the same dimension.
+An (n-1)-dimensional array is reshaped to an n-dimensional array by grouping a number adjacent elements belonging to the same dimension.

 * **Define:** the "size" of a dimension is the number of grouped elements.